henrychess/pygame-chinese-checkers/README.md

 > [!NOTE]
 > This is a hobby project by a beginner/amateur in programming.
 You may encounter bugs.
 If you do, please report them.

+Chinese Checkers, or Sternhalma, is a turn-based board game of German origin.
+(No, it's not of Chinese origin. 😛) [Here](https://en.wikipedia.org/wiki/Chinese_checkers) is the Wikipedia page of the game.

+The rules of the game are simple: be the first to land all your pieces in the triangular area in the opposite side.
+Each turn, you move a piece in one of the following two ways: move it to an adjacent empty spot, or make it hop over one and only one piece of any color.
+If you make the piece hop, you may make it hop any number of times in the same turn.
+Be careful: you cannot end your turn with a piece in a spot that is neither in your territory nor in the neutral zone.
+You may pass enemy territories without having the piece end up staying there, though.
+(This can only happen when you're hopping.)
+In this game, turns alternate clockwise.
+(Geometrically, it doesn't matter if it's clockwise or counterclockwise.
+This is an arbitrary choice.)

 ## Features
 - A game interface that supports 2 to 3 players.
 Any of them can be a human player.
 - Export replay to file